hitokiri-mata/katacoda-courses/kubernetes-observability/logging/intro.md

 # Kubernetes and Logging #

-(This is a draft and may not work yet..., jonathan.johnson@dijure.com)
+(This is a draft and does not work yet.
+The Katacoda minikube memory is too small, does not appear to be adjustable and its not clear on how to ensure the charts can be adjusted for a smaller elasticsearch.
+Pods fail due to out of memory, when memory was set lower, Pods failed for other reasons..., jonathan.johnson@dijure.com)

 Containers should only produce logs as event streams and leave the aggregation and routing to other services on Kubernetes.
 This pattern is emphasized as factor [11 Logs](https://12factor.net/logs) of the [The Twelve Factors App methodology](https://12factor.net/).